-Mathematics is a core subject within the secondary curriculum.
-It encompasses the study of number, algebra, ratio, proportion and rates of change, geometry and measures, probability and statistics.
-These are all important elements of the mathematics curriculum and at Leicester we strive to ensure you become an effective practitioner of mathematics education with the ability to excite and engage pupils.
+Mathematics encompasses the study of number, algebra, ratio, proportion and rates of change, geometry and measures, probability and statistics.
+At Leicester we strive to ensure you become an effective practitioner of mathematics education with the ability to excite and engage pupils.

-You will learn from some of the best practitioners in the field and, with their support, learn how to become an effective practitioner.
+You will learn from some of the best practitioners in the field and learn how to become an effective practitioner.
 The programme will cover all areas of the National Curriculum for Mathematics, and will also address national testing, extra curricular learning opportunities and your own professional development.